-Segment image into foreground and background using active contours (snakes)
+Segment image into foreground and background using active contours (snakes) region growing technique

-object boundaries.
-The
+towards object boundaries.

 mask argument is a binary image that specifies the

 initial state of the active contour.
 The boundaries of the object regions (white) in

 mask define the initial contour position used for contour

 evolution to segment the image.
 The output image

 image where the foreground is white (logical true) and the background is black